AkshatNeolia/Face-Detection/README.md

 - Detects and recognizes faces in real-time.
 - Marks attendance with timestamp in `Attendance.csv`.
 - Displays a **green box** for recognized faces and a **red box** for unrecognized faces.
-- Automatically stops if no recognized face appears for 10 seconds.
+- Automatically stops if no recognized face appears for 10 secs.

 ## Installation